Order Summary 0 Item (s)

 Presented By

-Mr. Armstong focuses his practice exclusively on representing corporate policyholders in high-stakes insurance recovery matters.
-He represents privately held and publicly traded companies against primary and excess insurers to secure and maximize coverage under cyber, property, commercial general liability, D&O, E&O, and other insurance policies.
-Mr. Armstong has extensive experience counseling clients at all stages of an insurance claim life cycle: from negotiation of insurance policy language, to ensuring that complex claims are properly characterized in order to avoid improper denials, to litigating adverse coverage decisions when necessary.
+Mr. Armstrong focuses his practice on representing corporate policyholders in high-stakes insurance recovery matters.
+He advises privately held and publicly traded companies against primary and excess insurers under D&O, cyber, tech E&O, property, general liability, professional liability, crime, and other insurance policies.
+Mr. Armstrong has extensive experience counseling clients at all stages of an insurance claim life cycle: from negotiation of insurance policy language, to navigating complex claims, to litigating adverse coverage decisions when necessary.
+He regularly advises businesses impacted by ransomware attacks, data breaches, and other cyber events, where losses — particularly business interruption — can be substantial and recovery under all available insurance policies is critical.
+Mr. Armstrong counsels clients on issues involving first- and third-party coverages, including ransom payments, remediation costs, government investigation defense costs and monetary penalties, as well as class action litigation and demands from impacted business partners.

 Mr. Pickering’s legal experience includes many years of experience in insurance litigation at both the trial and appellate level in various state and federal jurisdictions.
 In recent years, an increasing number of both primary and excess/umbrella insurers have turned to him for legal counsel as to their rights, duties, and development of appropriate strategies under the Stowers doctrine in responding to settlement demands for their policy limits.